aarnphm/aarnphm.github.io/content/thoughts/large models.md

 See also: $7.1 of [The Little Book of Deep Learning](/books#2024)

-I do think it should be thought as [[thoughts/Intelligence amplification|Intelligence amplification]] rather than "artificial intelligence" system.
+Though, it should be thought as [[thoughts/Intelligence amplification]] rather than "artificial intelligence" system.

 ## Scaling laws